variantstudios/tilekyle.com/pages/history/index.md

 I have learned a lot about our industry and business since the first tile I set back in 2004.
 Our team is committed to learning new products and methods, as well as sticking to those products and methods that are industry proven.

-Are clients deserve a professional high quality tile installation every single time we’re contracted.
+Our clients deserve a professional high quality tile installation every single time we’re contracted.
 We pride ourselves on having great communication, small punch lists and fewer call backs than our competitors.

-For those who have trusted Tile Kyle & Company Inc. for all of your ceramic tile and stone needs, thank you for helping my dream come true!
+For those who have trusted Tile Kyle & Company Inc. for all of your ceramic tile and stone needs, thank you for helping my dream come true\!

 ##### Kyle Schnellmann